Maritims/binpacking/README.md

 The frontend subscribes to Server Sent Events (SSE) from the backend.
 The backend can receive payloads via HTTP POST for broadcasting via SSE to all subscribing clients.

 Whenever you run the unit tests in `no.clueless.binpacking.three_dimensional.NextFitLayerPackerTest`, the resulting bins are serialized and posted to the backend for broadcasting.
+The subscribed frontends will then update their visualisations.

 ### Features